CosmoStat/Tutorials/presentation_tips.md

 - different parts that make up a talk (story line, design, text, images, voice)

-- tips on how to improve each aspect in a presentation
+- tips on how to improve each of these aspects in a presentation

 - reconsider some misconception